alexeykuz-sys/supermarket_project/README.md

 A user who has already registered can log in to the site either via the Log in Navbar menu item or on homepage using login button.
 This page authenticates the user against those stored in the database.
 A verified user will be logged in otherwise the relevant errors will be presented.
 There is a Forgotten password link and a link for a user who is not registered.

-**Password Reset Page**?????
+**Password Reset Page**

-if a user has prevbiously registered to the site they can insert their email address into the field and reset their password.
+if a user has previously registered to the site they can insert their email address into the field and reset their password.
 An email is sent via smtp.gmail.com to the users email address.
 This functionality has been tested utilising multiple email addresses.
 The link in the email allows the user to create a new password and confirm.
-Once completed the user is directed back to the Login Page where they are able to login with thier email address or user name and password.This function has been rigorously tested.
+Once completed the user has to click button to be redirected back to the Login Page where they are able to login with thier email address or user name and password.This function has been rigorously tested.